platisd/eely/README.md

 The reason it is applied on top and not below is that slides typically have some background image and in that case the watermark would be hidden underneath it.
 Fixes or suggestions around this are welcome.

+### Additional command line arguments

+Aside of the `--html`, `--link` and `--pdf` arguments, `eely` also supports some helpful arguments that allow you to override some configuration file options.
+This allows you to use the same configuration file for multiple course deliveries and just override the (few) options that are different for each delivery.

+Run `--help` to explore the different options.